War in Ukraine spurs bid to take a closer look at UN vetoes

 Countless other ideas were never brought to a vote because of an expected veto.

-Russian Ambassador Vassily Nebenzia, in turn, bristled complained that his country had been thwarted in its efforts to hold a separate council meeting on Ukraine the day before.
-(Current council president Britain said it was just a scheduling disagreement).
+Russian Ambassador Vassily Nebenzia, in turn, bristled that his country had been thwarted in its efforts to hold a separate council meeting on Ukraine the day before.
+Current council president Britain said it was just a scheduling disagreement.

 With the council at an impasse, the no-veto General Assembly has voted to demand that Russia stop the war, to blame Russia for the humanitarian crisis that has ensued, to urge an immediate cease-fire, and to suspend Russia from the U.N.
 Human Rights Council.
 Russia subsequently said it withdrew from the rights group before the vote.

+Assembly resolutions can function as prominent statements of world opinion but aren’t legally binding.

 Liechtenstein initially planned to introduce its proposal in March 2020 but held off because of the coronavirus pandemic, Wenaweser said.
-He said the Ukraine stalemate has now built support for the idea.
+He said the Ukraine stalemate has helped build support for the idea.

 U.S. Ambassador Linda Thomas-Greenfield cited what she called Russia’s “shameful pattern of abusing its veto privilege” when she announced last week that Washington was backing Liechtenstein’s proposal.
 She called it innovative and ”a significant step toward the accountability, transparency and responsibility” of countries with veto power.